 Understanding takt time vs cycle time vs lead time becomes clearer when you see them side by side:

 Each metric provides unique insights that complement the others, creating a complete picture of your manufacturing performance.
+Think of it this way: takt time is the pace you need, cycle time is the pace you have, and lead time is the total experience your customer sees.

 Here's what makes takt time so powerful: it measures demand, not your production capacity.
 This isn't about how fast your machines can run or how quickly your team can work.
 Instead, takt time dictates the required production rhythm based on what your customers are ordering.